 - Assemblies from Further Education providers, Apprenticeships through Essex County Council and National Citizen Service.

-- Access to online careers programmes Job Explorer Database and Kudos for career exploration
+- Access to online careers programme Job Explorer Database for career exploration

 The Careers Library is open at break and lunch times and after school and is fully resourced with books, information and local college/sixth form prospectuses.
 There is IT access, and students can research colleges, sixth forms, universities, apprenticeships and job opportunities.